 The hydraulic system helps to engage the clutch plates at the right time.
 It builds the correct pressure inside the clutch system for engaging together.

-With time seals and gaskets becomes harder and develop internal cracks.
+With time, seals and gaskets become harder and develop internal cracks.
 It may cause hydraulic fluid leakage and the breakdown of the system.
 So, the hydraulic system lubricates these seals and gaskets.

 Clutches

-In a manual transmission, we must manually engage the clutch to transmit the motion.
-But in an automatic transmission, clutch packs maintain the desired output ratio.
+We must manually engage the clutch to transmit the motion manually.
+However, in an automatic transmission, clutch packs maintain the desired output ratio.

 It uses multiple metals and friction discs.
 When the valve body sends oil pressure to the clutch packs, it engages some plates with each other to get the desired output ratio.